• Skip to primary navigation

 The personal item is limited to a bag measuring 9 inches x 10 inches x 17 inches or less.
 It needs to fit under the seat in front of you because you don’t receive access to overhead storage space.

-These specific United Airlines carry on baggage restrictions don’t apply to items like medical devices, mobility aids, or assistant devices.
+These specific United Airlines carry-on baggage restrictions don’t apply to items like medical devices, mobility aids, or assistant devices.

 If your personal item falls outside the acceptable allowance, you’ll be charged United baggage fees for checked items, plus a $25 gate handling fee.
 The checked baggage fees will vary depending on the route you’re flying.

-However, you can pay for seat selection.
-The price will vary based on the route you’re flying.
 If you are considering this, though, compare the price between a standard economy and Basic Economy ticket against the seat selection cost.

 If you don’t pay for a seat assignment, United Airlines seating will automatically choose a seat for you at check-in.

 It is important for families to understand that unless you pay for seating assignments in advance, United does NOT guarantee you’ll be sitting together.
-This is a common complaint from traveling families with young children, but United does make this known as you select Basic Economy.

 Do I Get a Baggage Allowance and Priority Boarding for Having a United Credit Card?